Zoonotic diseases pose a greater health risk to humans. Viral zoonoses compound the risk since they spread fast and are hard to contain.

 It is caused by a rickettsia microorganism Coxiellae burnettii.

-Manifestation of the disease in animals
+Manifestation of Q-fever in animals

 - It is transmitted by tick bites.
 The sick animals exhibit the following symptoms: